syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 {% endhighlight %}

-You can also create a deep copy of document elements such as sections, paragraphs, Tables, Text, Image, OleObject, Shapes, TextBoxes and etc., the following code snippets illustrates how to clone the section and save each cloned section as a Word document.
+You can also create a deep copy of document elements such as sections, paragraphs, Tables, Text, Image, OleObject, Shapes, TextBoxes and etc., The following code example illustrates how to clone the section and save each cloned section as a Word document.

 {% highlight c# %}
 [C#]

-//Open a source document
+//Opens a source document

 WordDocument sourceDocument = new WordDocument("SourceDocument.docx");

-//Process the each section in the Word document
+//Processess the each section in the Word document

 for (int i = 0; i < sourceDocument.Sections.Count;i++)

 {

-//Create new WordDocument instance to add cloned section
+//Creates new WordDocument instance to add cloned section

 WordDocument destinationDocument = new WordDocument();

-//Clone and add source document sections to the destination document
+//Clones and adds source document sections to the destination document

 destinationDocument.Sections.Add(sourceDocument.Sections[i].Clone());

-//Save & Close the document instance
+//Saves and closes the document instance

 destionationDocument.Save("Section_" + i + ".docx");